 Statues of the mythical twins Castor and Pollux guard the entrance to this eye-catching palace and, according to local hearsay, also watch over the magical border between the sacred and diabolical halves of the city.
 Built for Carlo Emanuele II around 1646, its lavishly decorated rooms house an assortment of furnishings, porcelain and other decorative objects.
-The Giardino Reale, north and east of the palace, was designed in 1697 by André le Nôtre, who also created the gardens at Versailles.
+The Giardino Reale, north and east of the palace, was designed in 1697 by André Le Nôtre, who also created the gardens at Versailles.

 The Palazzo Reale ticket allows you to view the Galleria Sabauda, the personal art collection of the Savoy monarchy, which was amassed over 400 years and includes gems by Van Dyck, Rubens and Lippi.
 Since 2012, the collection has been housed in the Manica Nuova, the newer wing of the Palazzo Reale.
 On Thursdays in August and September, you can visit until 10pm for €2.